iamkroot/ford-fulkerson/README.md

-# Ford-Fulkerson Algorithm for Maximum Flow
+# Ford-Fulkerson Method for Maximum Flow
-Implementation of Ford-Fulkerson algorithm to find Maximum Flow and its application in Minimum Cut and Bipartite Graph Matching problems
+Implementation of Ford-Fulkerson method to find Maximum Flow and its application in Minimum Cut and Bipartite Graph Matching problems using Edmonds-Karp Algorithm.

 ## Algorithm
-* [Ford–Fulkerson Algorithm](https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm) with runtime *O(VE<sup>2</sup>)*
+* [Edmonds-Karp Algorithm](https://en.wikipedia.org/wiki/Edmonds%E2%80%93Karp_algorithm) with runtime *O(VE<sup>2</sup>)*

 where *V* = number of nodes in the given graph, *E* = number of edges in the given graph